 This market is the second most visited place in Seattle and one of the most popular places in the world.
-It is also home to the first Starbucks coffee shop which opened in 1971.
+It is also home to the first Starbucks coffee shop, which opened in 1971.
 The market first opened in 1907 as a farmer’s market.
 It started its life as a meeting place for farmers and fishermen to sell their products to the locals.
-It had now grown to a multi-level center with a variety of shops and restaurants.
+It had now grown to a multi-level center with various shops and restaurants.

 Tip: Most visitors only discover the top level, which runs along Pike Street and Pike Place.
 Don’t be a tourist.
 Go deeper into the market and down the stair to discover more shops and restaurants.

-As you stroll through the market, you will notice a lot of street performers.
-They are also called Buskers and some of them go on to become famous performers and songwriters.
+As you stroll through the market, you will notice many street performers.
+They are also called Buskers, and some of them go on to become famous performers and songwriters.
 While visiting, make sure to stop at one of the fish sellers and observe.
-To attract customer attention, some fishmongers started throwing fish to each other and making a big show out of preparing and selling fish.
+To attract customer attention, some fishmongers started throwing fish at each other and making a big show out of preparing and selling fish.

 Interesting Facts: Although Pike Place started as a farmer’s market, it now also offers many trinkets, fine art, shows, breweries and dining experiences.

-Some of the vendors worth mentioning at Pike Place: Daily Dozen Donuts; Saffron spice Indian food; Supply The Best dried fruits and veggies; The Urban Garden; Don and Joe's Meats; Arts and Crafts area; Made in Washington stores.
+Some vendors worth mentioning at Pike Place: Daily Dozen Donuts; Saffron Spice Indian food; Supply the Best dried fruits and veggies; The Urban Garden; Don and Joe's Meats; Honest Biscuits; Totem Smokehouse; Chowder Kitchen; Arts and Crafts area; Made in Washington stores.

-This 605 ft observation tour is the most visited attraction in Seattle.
+This 605 ft (ca. 184 m) observation tour is the most visited attraction in Seattle.
 The Needle reopened recently after some major renovations.
-The observation tower commands an amazing 360-degree view of Seattle, the Puget Sound, several lakes, and Mt Rainier.
-It has both outdoors and indoors observation decks.
-A snack shop offers drinks, popcorn and other snacks.
+The observation tower commands a remarkable 360-degree view of Seattle, Puget Sound, several lakes, and Mt Rainier.
+It has both outdoor and indoor observation decks.
+A snack shop offers drinks, popcorn, and other snacks.